 Carla was first drawn to the world of massage therapy as a form of self-care while pursuing her degree in Interior Design at Savannah College of Art and Design.
 Her interest in and love for self-care, the human body, and proper mechanics was further deepened as she explored her own yoga practice and eventually began teaching after completing her 200-hour certification in Atlanta, GA.
 After many years working as a commercial interior designer, the stress and hours living at a desk had begun to take a toll mentally, emotionally, and physically.
 She ultimately came to realize that her true passion and calling was through helping others find their own path and tools for wellness, recovery, and self-awareness.
 She took a leap and left the corporate world to pursue an education at Mind Body Institute and graduated at the top of her class in the fall of 2019.

 Carla believes massage therapy is an invaluable part of one’s journey towards the pursuit of physical, mental, and emotional health and wellness.
 She believes that no one path is the same for everyone and that we are all capable of transformation.
 She offers myofascial release, trigger point therapy, cupping, Swedish, and prenatal massage.
-She caters sessions to help pursue your goals and is dedicated to providing a safe, supported, therapeutic environment as we work through your needs.
-She is licensed in the State of Tennessee, a member of the American Massage Therapy Association (AMTA), and a Registered Yoga Teacher.
-Outside of the massage world, She offers yoga classes (group & private) and interior design services for a more holistic living environment.
-When she’s not working, she loves spending time with her husband and their fur-babies, working on house projects, pretending to be an amateur florist, going to concerts, adding more books to her reading/study list, painting/crafting/sculpting, enjoying the great outdoors, and having fun with family and friends.
+She caters sessions to help pursue your goals and is dedicated to providing a safe, supported, therapeutic environment as she works with you through your needs.
+She is licensed in Tennessee, a member of the American Massage Therapy Association (AMTA), and a Registered Yoga Teacher.
+Outside of the massage world, she offers yoga classes (group & private) and interior design services for a more holistic living environment.
+When she’s not working, she loves spending time with her husband and their fur-babies, working on house projects, being an amateur florist, going to concerts, adding more books to her reading/study list, painting/crafting/sculpting, enjoying the great outdoors, and having fun with family and friends.